uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 #### Command Syntax

 <div class="notice--warning">
-  ⚙️ The generated pem .didtoolbox/assert-key-01 fille will be referenced as "assert-key-01"
+  ⚙️ The generated pem .didtoolbox/assert-key-01 file will be referenced as "assert-key-01"
 </div>

 To run the DID Toolbox using the Quickstart option, use the following command structure: